 3. Olduka Valley

-Much of Baringo’s beauty arises from its precipitous landscape typified by a patchwork of high cliffs, hillocks, gorges, and valleys.
+A great deal of Baringo’s beauty arises from its precipitous landscape typified by a patchwork of lofty cliffs, hillocks, gorges and valleys.
 One of its memorable displays can be seen at the surprisingly little-known Olduka Valley, just 2 kms from Mogotio Equator Station.
 Here, the natural wonder of the steep-sided canyon curved by centuries of fast-flowing flush flood has left in its wake a picturesque scenery of moonscape like formation.
 Its unique combination of erosional configurations, geologic colour and shrubland forms a decorate valley of rare beauty.
 It is possible to scale down and walk some sections of the valley, preferably during the earlier parts of the day.
 The nearby Hotel Lomanira offers biking-tours of Olduka Valley.
 It’s located about 1 km from the Lomanira Hotel.

 4. Maji-Moto Hot Springs

-Always at 38 Degrees C, with unprecedented seclusion and scenery, this is a bath-made-in-heaven.
-The fact that hot water oozes from the ground should be reason enough to visit the springs, yet, the site is extra-ordinarily beautiful.
-Its beauty is pieced together by the turquoise pools in an unspoiled landscape, the beauty of the valley which unfolds around every bend and, the tiered pools that are wedged between the huge outcrops – giving a sense of being in the world’s biggest bath-tub.
-It has a waterfalls too.
-With warm water.
+Always at 38 degrees Celsius, with phenomenal scenery, in seclusion, this is a bath-made-in-heaven.
+The fact that hot water oozes from the ground should be reason enough to visit the springs, yet, the site is extraordinarily beautiful.
+Its beauty is pieced together by the turquoise pools in an unspoiled landscape, the beauty of the valley which unfolds around every bend and, the tiered pools that are wedged between the huge outcrops – giving a sense of being in the world’s biggest bathtub.
+It has a waterfalls too: With warm water.
 Maji-Moto Springs epitomizes the joy of exploring a little-known hidden gem.
 The 3-bandas Kudu Camp is the perfect jumping-off place to fully enjoy this wonder.
 “The camping site has magical nights under billions of enchanting stars.
 Looking up from the natural spa at night is just magical.
 Then, sit around a blazing born-fire as you unwind”.
 From here, you can drive to Lake Bogoria, which is only 8 kms away.
 For further inspiration read the Kenyan Camper’s “Bogoria’s Hot Little Secret”.